-As seen in recent disasters, you simply cannot rely on mobile phones or the internet to communicate because of their dependency on the electrical and data grid.
+As recent disasters have shown, you simply cannot rely on mobile phones or the internet to communicate in an emergency, because these communication channels depend on the electrical and data grid.

 FEMA and the Red Cross frequently rely on local Hams for spreading key info.
-After the devastating hurricanes of 2017, Ham radio operators in Puerto Rico sprung to action after Hurricane Maria knocked out the island’s communication, establishing crucial contact with rescue agencies.
+When the devastating hurricanes of 2017 knocked out Puerto Rico’s communications, Ham radio operators on the island sprung to action, establishing crucial contact with rescue agencies.

 You can think of countless situations where communication could make the difference between life and death on an individual level, too.
-What if SHTF when someone in your family is 10 miles away at work?
+What if disaster strikes when someone in your family is 10 miles away at work?
 Or you have a medical emergency while camping?

 But the trucker-cliche CB and “toy” versions of radio, like the common and cheap walkie-talkies anyone can buy and use, aren’t very useful in survival scenarios.